devlemire/categorizer/README.md

 * Open `src/ducks/chart/js`.
 * Create an action type called `ADD_DATASET` that equals `"ADD_DATA_SET"`.
-* Create and export an action creator called `addDataSet`:
+* Create and export an action creator called `addDataset`:
   * This function should take in one parameter:
     * `dataset` - This will be an array of numbers that correspond to the labels on the chart.
   * This function should return an object with two properties: